What Is a Point-of-Sale (POS) System? Ultimate Guide for Small Businesses

 You should also look for mobile card terminals if you want to conduct mobile sales.
 Look for encryption methods that securely connect card readers to smartphones and tablets for mobile sales, enable you to accept online payments via your website, and enter phoned-in payments using your POS system’s virtual terminal.

 The last piece of the puzzle here is the payment processor or the software that actually charges the card and gets you funds.
-Some POS systems, like Lightspeed or Shopify, have in-house payment processors included with your POS account.
-Others, however, require that you integrate your POS system with a third-party payment processor, like PayPal, Stripe, or Square.
+Some POS systems, like Square, have in-house payment processors included with your POS account.
+Others, however, require that you integrate your POS system with a third-party payment processor.

 If you need a payment processor, check out our breakdown of the top options on the market for both restaurants and retailers.